-The Loka Initiative at the University of Wisconsin–Madison is an education and outreach platform for faith leaders and religious institutions focusing on environmental issues.
+The Loka Initiative is a new education and outreach platform for faith leaders and religious institutions at the University of Wisconsin-Madison.

-Its mission is to support faith-led environmental efforts by helping build capacity of faith leaders and religious institutions on environmental protection, sustainable development, and global health issues, and by creating new opportunities for partnerships, public outreach, and project implementation.
+Our mission is to support faith-led environmental and climate efforts locally and around the world by helping build capacity of faith leaders and culture keepers of indigenous traditions, and by creating new opportunities for projects, partnerships, and public outreach.

 Online Non-Credit Course